Ezward/gps/index.md

   DonkeyCar with Sparkfun RTK GPS
 </p>

 So much blue tape.
 Anyway, the picture shows a DonkeyCar with a RaspberryPi connected to a Sparkfun ZED-F9P RTK GPS board via USB and GPIO serial.
 In this case it is using an extra hardware backed UART (uart3) mapped to pins on the gpio bus.
 This was required for reasons explained later.
 So in this setup we want to get corrections into the RaspberryPi, either using RTKLIB or via an Android NTRIP client, and then send them via a serial port to the ZED-F9P.
+We then use a second serial port to read (the now much more accurate) NMEA sentences.
 The following sections describe how to setup the software to do that.

 ### U-Center
 You will want to do 4 things with U-Center to get your gps module setup.